POLAR LIGHT BY BRINK

 Lighting data for every minute of one year gathered at Halley VI Research Base on the Brunt Ice Shelf by the British Antarctic Survey is presented in the BRINK Polar Light App for use with the Philips Hue lighting system.
 Developed with the support of Geovation.

-The app will be free to download from the Apple App Store in Spring 2019
+The app will be free to download from the Apple App Store in Summer 2019

 Designed to showcase BRINK Polar Light, the lamp is made of hand-blown borosilicate glass and an alabaster base holding a Philips Hue LED GU10 lightbulb.